 “At a Pretty Early Age, I Decided I Wanted to Be a Boss”

-Ethel Atupele Bvalani, Senior Risk Management Officer at EGENCO, spoke to the Engendering Industries Partner Network about the importance of empowering and inspiring girls to pursue careers in male-dominated sectors.
+Ethel Atupele Bvalani, Senior Risk Management Officer at EGENCO, spoke to the Engendering Industries Partner Network about the importance of empowering and inspiring girls to pursue careers in lucrative sectors.

 How can we support young girls to push past the gendered stereotypes that often prevent them from pursuing their professional dreams?